CharliePCampbell/CharlieCampbellA21-AcidRain/CharlieCampbellA21-AcidRain/ReadMe.md

 --- Generate a map in the 7dtd Random Gen Previewer with max 20% pine forest, 20% desert, 20% wasteland, and 40% snow.
 Note the map's name.
 Keep the Random Gen Previewer available (don't select 'Back' yet).
 --- Using Windows Explorer, find the folder with the map (for me it's .../(my windows account name)/AppData/Roaming/7DaysToDie/GeneratedWorlds/(the name of the map))
 --- Copy/paste the 'biomes' file so you have 'biomes - Copy' as a backup.
 --- Open 'biomes' (not 'biomes - Copy') in an image editor (I use GIMP), and colour half the snow biome in the burnt forest colour code (ba00ff).
-(Use the Pencil, not the Brush, to draw an outline, then the Bucket to fill in the middle with ba00ff colour code).
+(Use the Paint Brush in GIMP (shortcut "P"), not the Pencil, to draw an outline, then the Bucket (shortcut "Shift-B") to fill in the middle with ba00ff colour code.
+Then go back to the Paint Brush to tidy up any stray lines).
 --- Pine forest (004000).
 Desert (ffe477).
 Burnt forest (ba00ff).
 Snow (ffffff).
 Wasteland (ffa800).
 --- Use the colour picker to ensure that there are only these five colours on the map, and not a blend of two colours, for instance where you painted the burnt forest over the snow biome (otherwise I've found the entire map is drawn as wasteland!).
 --- Refer to the Random Gen Previewer to get a sense of where the towns are relative to the burnt forest biome you're creating, and aim to have at least one town in the biome.